Cost Center Management Responsibility Procedure – 62.07.01

 Within Cost Center Object Codes - Budget transfers within the cost center can be done throughout the year as reallocations become necessary due to unanticipated situations or changes in operations.

-Between Cost Centers within the Same Functional Code - Transfers between cost centers within the same functions can be done with the authority of the manager of the cost centers or the vice president for the functional area.
+Between Cost Centers within the Same Functional Code - Transfers between cost centers within the same functions can be done with the authority of the manager of the cost centers or the president or area vice president.
 Justifications for the changes are required, and the director of finance or designee must properly approve the transfer of funds before the expenditure is made.